DorAzaria/SpaceTracker/README.md

 # SpaceTracker

-Automatic object detection for space and sky using OpenCV
+Object detection and tracking using smart algorithms via OpenCV.

 ## Satellites, planes and spacecrafts: <br>
 | | |